-Although it appears as if Sobeys paid off debt, this is really not the case since new debt of $900.0 was obtained.
+Although it appears as if Sobeys paid off debt, this is really not the case since new debt of $958.3 was obtained.
+In addition, although it appears North West did not repay any of its long-term debt, its’ statement of cash flows presentation shows a net increase in long-term debt which combines repayments with new issues of debt.

 LO 3,4 BT: AN Difficulty: M TIME: 30 min.
 AACSB: Communication and Analytic CPA: cpa-t001, cpa-t005